 SCREEN: Bazett method selected.
 TEXT: QTc = QT / (RR/100)0.5; RR interval = 60 / heart rate

 Place the mouse on the precision scale and record its weight [1].
 After ensuring that the mouse is properly anesthetized, insert electrodes with acupuncture needles into the right and left forelimbs and the left hindlimb [2].
-Fix them with tape, making sure that electrode depth and position are consistent throughout the experiments [3].
+Fix them with tape, making sure Make sure that electrode depth and position are consistent throughout the experiments [3].

 Talent weighing the mouse.